-Whenever you walk into the general merchandise entrance of the store, the first thing you see is not the random seasonal purchase features around you, but the very back of the store, straight ahead.
-The 70-inch LED televisions on the wall playing whatever random loop they have set up.
+Whenever you walk into the general merchandise entrance of the store, the first thing you see is not the random seasonal purchase features around you, but the very back of the store straight ahead.
+You see the 70-inch LED televisions on the wall playing whatever random loop they have set up.

-And the consumer's buying urge is set off like a drug addict when he or she sees fresh product laying on the table.
+The consumer's buying urge is set off like a drug addict when he or she sees fresh product lying on the table.
 They know they don't need it.
 They know they already have a good TV.
-But look how SHINY it is.
+But look how shiny it is.
 They must go and investigate.
-So they do, and while they're back there, they end up buying a new Blu-ray player, and an HDMI cable, and a lesser, but still shiny television that the associate working back there talked them into (I worked that job, so I know how that goes.).
+So they do, and while they're back there, they end up buying a new Blu-ray player, an HDMI cable, and a lesser, but still shiny television that the associate working back there talked them into (I worked that job, so I know how that goes.).

 The electronics department is the most profitable place in the store, and yet it is in the back.
 Why?
-Because by the time you make it to the electronics department, you've already picked up several things you don't need, several things you do need, and you're already exasperated by your trip to Walmart, and this refreshing land of movies, games, and everything you love sounds like a good idea . . . until you walk down into the lion's den named Credit Card Land.
-Which brings me to a point that needs to be made.
+Because by the time you make it to the electronics department, you've already picked up several things you don't need and several things you do need.
+You're already exasperated by your trip to Walmart, and this refreshing land of movies, games, and everything you love sounds like a good idea . . . until you walk into the lion's den named Credit Card Land—which brings me to a point that needs to be made.

 Walmart Credit Cards

 Every time one of these drug-deals went down, I cringed and held back my fury.
 My manager loved it.
-She was a sociopath, but to me it seemed like casting out a pole into fresh waters and when you catch the biggest bass in the waters, you talk it into buying a credit card.
-Makes no sense.
-They're already screwed by being there in the first place, don't screw them anymore.
+She was a sociopath, but to me, it seemed like casting out a pole into fresh waters.
+When you catch the biggest bass in the waters, you talk it into buying a credit card.
+It makes no sense.
+They're already screwed by being there in the first place, so why do we have to screw them more?
 It makes me angry just thinking about it.

 Are you getting the picture?

-They hold the right to use any possible reasons in their playbook to fire you.
-Example: You are top salesman, and get along with your coworkers, but had to miss a month of work due to a mental illness, so your boss uses a mistake you made out of human error to not only fire you, after you were on unpaid leave for a month, but write up the termination so you won't receive any unemployment benefits.
+They reserve the right to use any possible reason in their playbook to fire you.
+For example, let's say you are the store's top salesperson and get along with your coworkers, but you had to miss a month of work due to mental illness.
+Your boss uses a mistake you made out of human error to not only fire you after you were on unpaid leave for a month but also writes up the termination so that you won't receive any unemployment benefits.

 They shuffle you like a drunken man's deck.
-If you work within the store, you are subject to being thrown wherever the managers see fit, regardless of whether you have proficiency in that area, or training in the processes needed to successfully succeed.
-And when you fail, or get a customer complaint, the manager says, "Why didn't you handle that better?"
+If you work within the store, you are subject to being thrown wherever the managers see fit, regardless of whether you have proficiency in that area or are still in training in the process necessary to succeed.
+And when you fail or get a customer complaint, the manager simply asks, "Why didn't you handle that better?"

 I could go on forever.

-First thing I will say is that these are the people you should pity the most.
-They are the ones who have had their souls ground into dust, and then sucked up into the vacuum of the Evil Empire.
-They no longer have souls and therefore can manage new-hires and veterans alike.
+The first thing I will say is that Walmart managers are the people you should pity the most.
+They are the ones who have had their souls ground into dust and then sucked up into the vacuum of the Evil Empire.
+They no longer have souls, and therefore, they can manage new hires and veterans alike.

-Oftentimes the managers come from nowhere.
-Literally, they pop up one day and now they're your boss.
-I asked one of these managers (he was a Co-Manager who appeared out of thin air, Antwan was his name) I said, "Who are you?
+Oftentimes, the managers come from nowhere.
+They literally pop up one day, and then they're your boss.
+I asked one of these managers (he was a co-manager who appeared out of thin air; Antwan was his name), "Who are you?
 You just show up out of nowhere and expect people to listen to you?"

 I just stood there.
 "We're both humans, that much I can deem.
 But it seems like you think you've become a God or something.
 What is that?"

 He got angry and walked off.
-He didn't approach me for a few weeks after that, and in the meantime just watched me do my work from afar.
+He didn't approach me for a few weeks after that, and in the meantime, he just watched me do my work from afar.
 He saw that I was a highly motivated worker who did things the most efficient way.
-He gained respect for me, despite my blasphemous statements before.
+He gained respect for me despite my blasphemous statements.
 And then he started ordering me around again.